 7. Take One Small Step At A Time

 Here’s the most valuable lesson I’ve learnt in the past three years; small, consistent steps eventually lead to something meaningful.
 Be patient, keep showing up – even when things are far from perfect – because every time you do it’s another small step closer to where you want to be.
 It all adds up, eventually.

 Abundance isn’t about what you own or your salary or your savings.
 Abundance is about seeing that you’ve always been provided for and that you already have everything you need.
 It’s about believing that there’s more than enough to go around.

 9. You’re Not Meant To Be Just One Thing

 I have an adventurer’s heart and need to be active and to spend time outside – every day.
 I also love data and facts and order and process – to a certain extent.
 But I’ve also got a creative’s soul and I need time alone, for making and writing.
 I used to think I had to choose between the juxtaposition of things I love; but that’s not true.

+You’re not meant to be just one thing.
 You can love the ocean and camping under the stars as much as you love city breaks and five star hotels.
-You can paint your nails red and climb mountains.
-Wear heels today and go barefoot tomorrow.
+You can be soft and strong.
+Paint your nails red and climb mountains.
+Wear high heels today and go barefoot tomorrow.
 Dance all night and read all day.
 You can love adventure and science and creativity and spending Saturday nights at home, watching TV.
 Always, always hold onto all the different, precious pieces of who you are.